-If you are tired of toiling for countless hours every year controlling garden weeds, it may come as music to your ears that some of them can actually be put to good use.
-Not that knowing this fact will eliminate weeding: You will still have to take steps to keep your garden from becoming overrun with unwanted plants.
-But there is something satisfying about learning that you can eat the weed that you just pulled up or use it to treat an ailment.
+If you are tired of toiling for countless hours every year controlling garden weeds, it may come as music to your ears that some of them can be put to good use.
+Knowing this fact will not eliminate weeding: You will still have to take steps to keep your garden from becoming overrun with unwanted plants.
+You might find it satisfying, though, to learn that you can eat the weed that you just pulled up or even use it to treat an ailment.

 01 of 10